If you want to find the best range hood insert on the market, you are in the right place!

 The Inserta Plus by Ancona has 3 fan speeds (3 control buttons) as well as a delayed auto off fuction which is adjustable up to 10-minutes.

 This insert is made of stainless steel and it includes washable (stainless steel also) panel filters.

-The Kobe Deluxe range hood insert is an ultra premium insert capable of 700-cfm at max power.
+The 30-inch Kobe Deluxe built-in range hood is an ultra premium insert capable of 700-cfm at max power.

-This insert is specially made to be installed flush at the bottom of a cabinet without the need of a liner.
-It is made of 18-gauge commercial grade stainless steel and completed with a satin finish.
+This insert is specially made to be installed flush at the bottom of a cabinet without the need for a liner.
+It is made of 18-gauge commercial grade stainless steel and is completed with a satin finish.

-The two 3-watt LEDs has three lighting levels for cookup illumination.
+The two 3-watt LEDs has three lighting levels for cooking illumination.

 The exhaust fan has 6-speed levels with push button controls and the steel baffle filters are dishwasher friendly.

-My top pick for the best built-in range hood insert goes to the Brillia by Kobe.
-Here's why...
+My top pick for built-in hood goes to the Brillia by Kobe.
+Here’s why…

 #1.
 QuietMode Setting

 The Brillia has a trademarked QuietMode exhaust speed that is only 1-sone which means it is whisper quiet.
-Loud range hoods is probably the top complaint of homeowners.
+Loud range hoods are probably the top complaint of homeowners.